TrellixVulnTeam/swahilipython_SCMU/Doc/library/contextlib.rst

       Unlike the other methods, callbacks added this way cannot suppress exceptions (as they are never passed the exception details).

-      The passed in callback is returned from the function, allowing this method to be used as a function decorator.
+      The passed in callback is returned kutoka the function, allowing this method to be used as a function decorator.

    .. method:: pop_all()